 The American Opportunity Tax Credit (formerly called the Hope Scholarship) is a federal tax credit program, for which there is no application.
 In certain enrollment, income, and tax situations, students or their families may receive tax benefits for tuition paid.
 For more information, visit the IRS website.

-Depending on the circumstances of your admission and enrollment and current Federal Stafford Loan status, funding may be available.
+Depending on the circumstances of your admission and enrollment, and current Federal Direct Loan status, funding may be available.
 Students who are interested in financial aid for the summer should make an appointment with the Office of Educational Financing prior to the summer term to review available options.